ghern5234/RegexTutorial/gist-template.md

 A beginner-friendly tutorial on the notorious regex.

 <br></br>
-<ins>What is regex?
+### <ins>What is regex?

-Regular expressions, commonly known as regex, are powerful and versatile tools used for pattern matching and text manipulation.
-With this, you can validate text input, search/replace text within a file, batch rename files, test for pattern strings, validate email addresses, and much more.
+Regular expressions, or regex for short, are sequences of characters that describe a certain search pattern.
+Regex is used for pattern matching and text manipulation, which is powerful in the world of coding.
+With this, you can validate text input, search and replace text within a file, batch rename files, test for pattern strings, validate email addresses, and much much more.

-This tutorial is deisgned to introduce you to the fundamentals of regular expressions, covering essential concepts and syntax.
-By the end of this guide, you'll have a solid understanding of how to use regex in your programming projects, enabling you to handle complex text processing tasks with ease.
+This tutorial is designed to introduce you to some of the fundamentals of regular expressions.
+We will cover essential basic concepts and syntax to help you gain familiarity, and by the end of this guide, you'll have a solid foundation of understanding on how to use regex in your own programming projects.

 ## Summary